JC-Personal-Sites/03-PinkPantherBackEnd/buildHistory.md

 ## 13-02-2024

 - Updated app to use TypeScript

+## 14-02-2024

+- Add Typescript typing to project
+  <r>BE - Merged issue 9 into main - TypeScript</r>
 - checked build was OK in Cyclic
-  <r>BE - Merged issue 9 into main - TypeScript</r>

-## 14-02-2024

 - Added linting and prettier to standardise formating of the code
   <r>BE - Merged issue 11 into main - Liniting</r>

-- Add Typescript to project
+- bug fix in History page pushed staright to main